Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-     17. In case the [=Receiving entity=] cannot process the POST request due to authentication or permission problems, or incorrect path, then it SHALL return a permission denied HTTP 403 with error reason
+     17. In case the [=Receiving entity=] cannot process the POST request due to authentication or permission problems, or incorrect path, it SHALL return an HTTP 403 Forbidden error.
-     18. In case the Receiving entity can process the fragment in the POST request body but finds the media type cannot be supported it MAY return an HTTP 415 unsupported media type, otherwise 400 bad request MUST be returned.
+     18. In case the Receiving entity can process the fragment in the POST request body but finds the media type is not supported, it MAY return an HTTP 415 Unsupported Media Type error.
+Otherwise, an HTTP 400 Bad Request error MUST be returned.
      19. In case an unknown error happened during the processing of the HTTP
-         POST request a HTTP 400 Bad request SHALL be returned by the Receiving entity
+         POST request, an HTTP 400 Bad Request SHALL be returned by the receiving entity.
-     20. In case the receiving entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition MAY be returned, otherwise, in case this is not supported by the system, a HTTP 400 bad request response MUST be returned.
+     20. In case the receiving entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 Precondition Failed error MAY be returned, otherwise, in case this is not supported by the system, an HTTP 400 Bad Request error MUST be returned.
-     21. The [=Receiving entity=] MAY return 50x HTTP response in case of other errors at the server, not particularly relating to the request from the Ingest Source, but due to an error at the receiving entity.
+     21. The [=Receiving entity=] MAY return an HTTP 50x response in case of other errors at the server, not particularly relating to the request from the [=Ingest source=], but due to an error at the receiving entity.
-     22. In case the receiving entity or publishing point receiving the HTTP POST body is not setup or available an HTTP 404 not found SHOULD be returned to the ingest source.
+     22. In case the receiving entity or publishing point receiving the HTTP POST body is not setup or available, an HTTP 404 Not Found error SHOULD be returned to the [=Ingest source=].
-     23. The ingest source SHOULD support the handling of 30x redirect responses.
+     23. The [=Ingest source=] SHOULD support the handling of 30x redirect responses.
-     24. The ingest source and receiving entity SHOULD support gzip based content encoding
+     24. The [=Ingest source=] and receiving entity SHOULD support gzip based content encoding.

 # Ingest Interface 1:  CMAF Ingest Protocol Behavior # {#profile_1}

 This section describes the protocol behavior specific to
-interface 1: [=CMAF Ingest=].
+interface 1: [=CMAF ingest=].
 Operation of this
 profile MUST also adhere to the general requirements specified in Section 4 [[#general]].

 ## CMAF Ingest General Considerations (informative) ## {#profile_1_general}

 The media format is based on CMAF, conforming to track constraints as
 specified in [[!MPEGCMAF]] clause 7.
 A key benefit of this format is that it allows easy identification
 of stream boundaries, enabling switching, redundancy,
 re-transmission resulting in a good fit with current